WangYuanMike/NTU_ML_Foundation/SVM.md

     - Soft binary classifier (giving probability)
     - Regression model
 - Vertically, models are evolved from vanilla linear models into kernel and further into SVM
-- Linear model (w/o kernel function) should always be tried first, and only if they are not good enough, SVM and kernel model should be tried out
+- Linear model (w/o kernel function) should always be tried first, and only if they are not good enough, SVM and kernel model should then be tried out
 TODO: add image
 ## [Appendix LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/)
 ### SVM models implemented in LIBSVM